acmater/exmoset/README.md

 2. Add plotting functionality.
 3. Speed it up.
 The code was written to get a working prototype as quickly as possible, but the current codebase is slow to execute and their should be some ways to dramatically accelerate it.
 4. Add code snippet examples for how to run
+5. Add feature to identify outliers from a group

 #### Notes
 There are some portions of the code that look like they could be offloaded to the abstract class.
 In particular